PHPEmbark/curriculum/README.md

 # PHPEmbark

-PHPEmbark is an accessible introduction to PHP for beginners.
-No previous programming experience is required.
+PHPEmbark is an open source, accessible introduction to PHP for beginners.

+No previous programming experience is required, and the teaching methods may not work as well for those with previous programming experience.

 ## License